-We are pleased to be a sponsor of Fog World Congress and will be showcasing our Vortex Fog Computing solution at the event.
-ADLINK's EVP Rob Risany will be presenting on the How Analytics Measure Up In Fog Environments Panel and ADLINK's Steve Jennis will be presenting on the Edge - Fog Panel.
+We are pleased to be a Gold Sponsor of Fog World Congress and will be showcasing our Vortex Edge Computing solution on booth #406 at the event.
+ADLINK's EVP Rob Risany will be presenting on the How Analytics Measure Up In Fog Environments Panel and ADLINK's Steve Jennis will be presenting on the Edge & Fog - The Practitioners Perspective Panel.

 The OpenFog Consortium and IEEE are pleased to jointly host the first conference focused on fog computing and fog networking.
 Fog World Congress features keynotes, four tracks (research, technology, business and interactive), an expo area and more.
 Accelerating IoT, 5G and AI through fog computing: The first conference that brings industry and research together to explore the technologies, challenges, deployments and opportunities in fog.

 - Dynamic keynotes providing insights into the transformation enabled by fog computing

 - Interactive track including a fog hackathon and roundtable 'Ask Me Anything' sessions

 - Business use cases presented by early adopters of fog computing

 - Technology sessions covering the architectural, security, connectivity and other challenges and opportunities of fog computing